Texture Memory-Augmented Deep Patch-Based Image Inpainting: Experiments

 The number of candidate texture patches $\mathbb{N}_c$ is a hyper-parameter in the texture retrieval module (Sec.~\ref{sec:pool}).
 We present the effect of different $\mathbb{N}_c$ in Tab.~\ref{tab:nc}.
 The `W-Sum' denotes fusing the texture pool with a simple weighted sum given the correspondence map $\mathcal{S}$.
 We can clearly see that the weighted sum of texture pool harms the performance in both structure and texture.
 Selecting fewer texture patches slightly impairs the FID measurement, indicating lower quality of the generated textures.
 We empirically found that increasing the number of texture patches beyond four does not bring more improvement as more repeated patches do not necessarily bring more statistical information of the unmasked region.

 \textbf{Effectiveness of Patch Distribution Loss.} An improved adversarial loss at patch level is introduced in Sec.~\ref{sec:psmodule}.
 Figure ~\ref{fig:pdloss} demonstrates the effectiveness of our Patch Distribution loss.
-We take the model without the relativistic components in Eq.~\eqref{eq:psgan-d} and Eq.~\eqref{eq:psgan-g} as the baseline for this ablation study.
+We take the model without the relativistic components in Eq.~\eqref{eq:psgan-d} and Eq.~\eqref{eq:psgan-g} as the baseline for this ablation study, denoted by `$w/~\mathcal{L}_{gan}$' in Fig.~\ref{fig:pdloss} and Tab.~\ref{tab:pdloss}.
 We fix other modules and train only PSNet for a fair comparison.
 As shown in Fig.~\ref{fig:pdloss}, even though $\mathcal{T}$ contains useful texture patches, the model without patch distribution loss cannot learn to adopt the texture prior well.
+The case in Paris Street-View proves the effectiveness of patch distribution loss in synthesizing highly structured textures.
+Furthermore, the quantitative results in Tab.~\ref{tab:pdloss} show that $\mathcal{L}_{\rm{gan}}^{pd}$ brings improvement in FID.

 \textbf{Effectiveness of Blending Loss.} To reduce boundary artifacts and preserve the local consistency between neighboring patches, a blending loss $\mathcal{L}_{blend}$ is adopted in our approach (Eq.~\eqref{eq:blendloss}).
 We show its importance in our case study on CelebA-HQ.
 As shown in Fig.~\ref{fig:blend}, inpainting without the blending loss is susceptible to complex light conditions as well as reflective property of human faces.